OriginRing/qrcode.angular/projects/qrcode-angular/README.md

 # qrcode-angular

-A Angular component to generate QR codes for rendering to the DOM.
+A angular component to generate QR codes for rendering to the DOM.

 ## Introduction